Khanal-kshitij/AWS/Hosting a Website on AWS with EC2, Apache2, and PuTTY.md

      - **HTTP** (port 80)

 6. **Key Pair**:
-   - Create a new key pair and download the `.ppk` file.
+   - Create a new key pair and download the .ppk file.

 7. **Launch the Instance**.

----

 ## Step 2: Connect to EC2 Using PuTTY